Salah856/AWS_WhitePapers_Summary/Blue_Green_Deployments.md

     - Single instances, with a public or Elastic IP address
     - Groups of instances behind an Elastic Load Balancing load balancer, or third-party load balancer
     - Instances in an Auto Scaling group with an Elastic Load Balancing load balancer as the front end

     - Services running on an Amazon Elastic Container Service (Amazon ECS) cluster fronted by an Elastic Load Balancing load balancer
     - Elastic Beanstalk environment web tiers
     - Other configurations that expose an IP or DNS endpoint

+You can shift traffic all at once or you can do a weighted distribution.
+For weighted distribution with Amazon Route 53, you can define a percentage of traffic to go to the green environment and gradually update the weights until the green environment carries the full production traffic.

+This provides the ability to perform canary analysis where a small percentage of production traffic is introduced to a new environment.
+You can test the new code and monitor for errors, limiting the blast radius if any issues are encountered.
+It also allows the green environment to scale out to support the full production load if you’re using Elastic Load Balancing(ELB), for example.
+ELB automatically scales its request-handling capacity to meet the inbound application traffic; the process of scaling isn’t instant, so we recommend that you test, observe, and understand your traffic patterns.
+Load balancers can also be pre-warmed (configured for optimum capacity) through a support request.